 Not an Official Version

-The Joint Board makes no warranty, express or implied, as to whether this document is correct, complete, up-to-date, or as to any other relative fact.
+*The Office of Professional Licensure and Certification makes no warranty, express or implied, as to whether this document is correct, complete, up-to-date, or as to any other relative fact.
 Independent verification of the contents is essential.

 310-A:98 General Provisions.

 I. It shall be a class B misdemeanor for any person to practice for compensation or offer

 to practice for compensation in this state, the profession of forestry, as defined in this subdivi-

 sion, or to use in connection with a name or otherwise assume, use, or advertise any title or

 description tending to convey the impression that such person is a forester, unless such person

 has been duly licensed or is exempt from licensing under the provisions of this subdivision.

 II.
 Nothing in this subdivision, however, shall be construed as requiring any person,